gpufit/Gpufit/docs/customization.rst

 Add a new fit estimator
 ------------------------

-To extend |GF| by additional estimators, three CUDA device functions must be defined and integrated.
+To extend the Gpufit library with additional estimators, three CUDA device functions must be defined and integrated.
 The sections requiring modification are the functions which calculate the estimator function values, and its gradient and hessian values.
 Also, a new estimator ID must be defined.
 Detailed step by step instructions for adding an additional estimator is given below.